Circle Pattern Circle Pattern Circle Pattern Circle Pattern Circle Pattern

 • Responding with affection.

-Many people with dementia may believe they don’t need help, causing a power struggle over daily tasks.
-By clearly defining your roles and routines, you can avoid conflicts and help you both feel more settled.
-Delegate tasks for cleaning and eating to create a peaceful environment when caring for someone with dementia.
+• Set up consistent routines and expectations: Many people with dementia may believe they don’t need help, causing a power struggle over daily tasks.
+By clearly defining daily roles and routines, you can avoid conflicts and help you both feel more settled.
+Delegate specific tasks for cleaning and eating to create a more peaceful environment when caring for someone with dementia.
+Following a routine can also help you cope with the changes after a diagnosis and ensure a smoother transition into caregiving.

 When You Need Some Extra Support, Corewood Care Is Ready to Help